Speechwriters Fellowship

 Who Should Apply?

-Speechwriters currently serving in the executive or legislative branches of federal government.
-Speechwriters working in the private or non-profit sector may also apply.
+Speechwriters currently serving in the executive or legislative branches of the federal or state governments.
+Speechwriters working in the private, non-profit, or public sector may also apply.
+Aspiring speechwriters, who are strong writers and looking to learn the art of speech craft are encouraged to apply as well.

 Required Information: